Magnetic Polarisability of Octet Baryons via Lattice QCD: Chiral extrapolation

 \subsection{Implementation}

-In the process of addressing finite-volume corrections and electro quenching, we proceed as follows.
+In the process of addressing finite-volume corrections and electroquenching, we proceed as follows.
 We first leverage the leading loop integrals to inform the size of finite volume effects.
-The finite volume of the lattice requires infinite-volume integrals over momenta such as those in Eq.~\ref{eqn:chiralextrapolation:betab} and Eq.~\ref{eqn:chiralextrapolation:betabprime} to be calculated as sums.
-As such, the finite volume effects associated with the effective field theory are given by the difference between the continuous infinite-volume integrals and the discrete sums.
-Hence, the finite-volume corrected (FVC) \emph{valence-valence} lattice polarisability is
+The finite volume of the lattice requires infinite-volume integrals over momenta such as those in Eqs.~\ref{eqn:chiralextrapolation:betab} and \ref{eqn:chiralextrapolation:betabprime} to be calculated as sums.
+As such, the finite-volume effects associated with the effective field theory are given by the difference between the continuous infinite-volume integrals and the discrete sums.
+Hence, the finite-volume-corrected (FVC) valence-valence lattice polarizability is

 where the idea is to subtract the finite-volume sum (sum) contained within the lattice results and replace it with the infinite-volume integral (integ).
 Here, the regulator parameter $\Lambda^{FV}$ is selected to be different from that of the main expression as one needs to avoid a collision between infrared and ultraviolet effects \cite{hall2014chiral}.
 We consider, $\Lambda^{FV} = 2.0\,$GeV as in Ref.~\cite{hall2014chiral}.